Samsun–Kalın railway

 The Samsun–Kalın railway is a 377.7 km long railway in the Black Sea Region of Turkey.
-It connects to the Ankara–Kars railway, near Sivas from the port city of Samsun, running through the Pontic mountains.
+It connects to the Ankara–Kars railway, near Sivas from the port city of Samsun, running through the Pontic Mountains.
 It is one of two railways that service a Black Sea port, along with the Irmak–Zonguldak railway.

-The Amasya–Kalın section is closed for renovation.
+It was renovated in the early 21st century.